-If you've decided to retire, you may be asking, "What's next?"
-Ensure a smooth transition – and extract maximum value from your business – with best practices on financial advisor succession planning.
+If you're considering retirement, you may be wondering how you can ensure a smooth transition – and extract maximum value from your business – with best practices on financial advisor succession planning.

 A financial advisor succession plan is a strategy to pass ownership of a practice to another advisor.
 Typically, the plan will address short- and long-term planning.

 For example, on short-term planning, what happens in the event of death or disability in an unplanned scenario?
 At a minimum, all advisors should have a short-term catastrophic plan in place.

 A succession strategy may also include long-term planning which is focused more on retirement and a planned exit.
 The plan may be the outright sale of the business, either internally or externally, hiring a junior advisor as an eventual successor, or passing your business down to a family member.